dmazine/arch-linux-install/README.md

 ## Enabling Hibernation

 In order to use hibernation, you need to create a swap partition or file.
 You will need to point the kernel to your swap using the `resume=` kernel parameter, which is configured via the boot loader.
-You will also need to configure the initramfs.
+You will also need to configure the `initramfs`.
 This tells the kernel to attempt resuming from the specified swap in early userspace.

-The kernel parameter resume=swap_partition has to be used.
+The kernel parameter `resume=swap_partition` has to be used.
 Either the name the kernel assigns to the partition or its UUID can be used as swap_partition.
 For example:

 * `resume=/dev/sda1`